-III.
-JSSLOW PROXY
+3. JSSLOW PROXY

-In order to evaluate our claims about JavaScript throttling, we developed a transforming proxy named JSSlow.
-The proxy works by examining the body of HTML pages that pass through it, identifying key structures of interest in both embedded JavaScript code as well as in referenced JavaScript code.
+The proxy that we have developed, JSSlow, works by examining the body of HTML pages that pass through it, identifying key structures of interest in both embedded JavaScript code as well as in referenced JavaScript code.
 Within these structures, for example loop bodies, the proxy inserts the equivalent of calls to a "sleep" function.
 In this way, we are able to slow down the execution of scripts by ensuring that any code likely to be run repeatedly will have to run our sleep call as well.
 There were two key difficulties in applying this transformation to scripts, (1) JavaScript does not contain a native sleep call, and (2) the JavaScript code is run a single-threaded context.
 As we noted in the introduction, this is in keeping with JavaScript's event-based execution model.

-A. Simulating sleep
+3.1 Simulating sleep

 A sleep call could be simulated in JavaScript's eventbased execution model through the use of setTimeout timer mechanism, but, as we will show, this approach requires code size comparable to execution steps and thus is unsuitable for looping/recursive code, which is exactly the kind of code we want most to improve.
-Our adopted approach is to use the continuation passing programming model, explained in Section III-B, which is supported within JavaScript, albeit not widely used.
+Our adopted approach is to use the continuation passing programming model, explained in Section 3.2, which is supported within JavaScript, albeit not widely used.
 In essence, our invocations of sleep involve creating a continuation, and then passing that continuation as a timer handler that will be invoked once the desired sleep period has expired.
 Until the timer event fires, the JavaScript engine can execute independent threads for other pages, and, if it is nothing to do, it will internally await a timer event, using an OS-level sleep() or select() call.
 It is the time our page spends in these system calls that reduces the power consumption of the page.

 Transforming ordinary JavaScript code into the desired continuation-passing form is challenging.
-To simplify the process, we leverage TameJS, which has been designed to augment the server-side JavaScript language with more straightforward ways of using continuation-passing.
+To simplify the process, we leverage TameJS, which has been designed to augment the server-side JavaScript language with more straightforward ways of using continuationpassing.
 By leveraging TameJS on the client-side, we can achieve our goal in several steps.
 First, we parse the JavaScript and identify where we want to inject sleep calls.
 Next, we inject those calls using the TameJS continuation passing syntax.
 Finally, we use TameJS to translate back to standards-compliant JavaScript which we then hand to the client.
+Figure 1 illustrates the process.

-B. Continuation passing
+3.2 Continuation passing

-Continuation passing, a term coined by Steele and Sussman in their paper on the Scheme programming language [16], is a style of programming in which control flow of a program is explicitly managed with continuations.
+Continuation passing, a term coined by Steele and Sussman in their paper on the Scheme programming language [15], is a style of programming in which control flow of a program is explicitly managed with continuations.